daniestevez/gr-satellites/docs/source/satyaml.rst

   ``True`` is used to perform non-coherent demodulation

 The ``AFSK`` modulation also needs the ``deviation`` and ``af_carrier`` fields that indicate the AFSK tone frequencies in Hz, as in the AFSK demodulator.
+Optionally, it is possible to indicate the deviation of the FM modulation using the ``fm_deviation`` field.
+By default, an FM deviation of 3 kHz is assumed.

 The framings allowed in the ``framing`` field are the following: